Amritha-07/Two-Player-Chess-Basic/README.md

 - The game displays the chess board and the pieces on the console using ASCII characters.
 - The game validates the moves of each player according to the rules of chess and updates the board accordingly.
 - The game detects check, checkmate, stalemate, and draw situations and announces the result of the game.
-- The game allows the players to save and load the game state using text files.

 ## Installation and Usage

 To run this game, you need to have a C++ compiler installed on your system.
 You can use any IDE or code editor that supports C++.

-To download the code this project, you can clone this GitHub repository using the following command:
+To download the code files for this project, you can clone this GitHub repository using the following command:

 ```
 git clone https://github.com/Amritha-07/Two-Player-Chess-Basic.git